Weaving a Story 2: oral stage: Themes

+Scholar Yoshihiro Tanigawa compared Shinji's visions to the oceanic feeling, a sensation of eternity and being one with the external world as a whole discussed by Sigmund Freud and Romain Rolland.
 In another part of his monologue, Shinji sees Misato, Rei, and Asuka proposing to "become one" with him.
 According to Redmond, the scene quotes erotic hentai manga.
-Misato's role is that of the motherly provider, while Rei addresses Shinji by his last name Ikari, a formal reference to family ties.
+Misato's role is that of the motherly provider, while Rei addresses Shinji by his last name, Ikari, a formal reference to family ties.
 Only Asuka is genuinely seductive, airily tossing her hair, flashing her eyes, and urging Shinji to do something instead of bemoaning his fate.
+Animage magazine described this proposal as a possible solution to Arthur Schopenhauer's hedgehog's dilemma, mentioned in the first episodes.
 According to Mechademia writer Mariana Ortega: "melding with Misato, Rei and Asuka, Shinji ceases to be who he is, and they cease to be themselves, becoming part of an asexual, impersonal, and immaterial bliss that exists outside time and space".
-According to Ortega, this represents Shinji's encounter with a sort of "eternal feminine" that is traced back to the mother "not as an individual but as a state of being".
+Ortega argued this represents Shinji's encounter with a sort of "eternal feminine" that is traced back to the mother "not as an individual but as a state of being".
 This event also represents a "portrayal of sexual anxiety"; an equivalent myth can be found in the Jewish character Lilith, a "killer of children and oneiric temptress".
 Ortega noted this also prefigures the Instrumentality seen in The End of Evangelion.
-Writer Bounthavy Suvilay and Shoko Fukuya similarly noted the scene is reprised in the last episode of the series and the scenario of Shinji dissolved into Eva-01 resembles the Instrumentality shown in the finale.
+According to scholar Alba G. Torrents, the desire to be one with "the Other" is clear in the scene.
+Writers Bounthavy Suvilay and Shoko Fukuya similarly noted that the scene is reprised in the last episode of the series and the scenario of Shinji dissolved into Eva-01 resembles the Instrumentality shown in the finale.
+According to Anno, the scene with Misato, Rei, and Asuka represents Shinji's mother's voice asking Shinji if he wants to become one with her, but his mother returns Shinji to Misato in the end.